Dairy-free toddler milk drink

 PLEASE READ THIS: This milk is not a complete food source for infants and is not recommended for babies under 12 months, or as a formula or breast milk replacement.
 Please consult a paediatrician or medical specialist before replacing your baby’s current milk.
 Information on this page should not be taken as medical advice.

-- 4 cups plant-based milk* (please see note below)
+- 4 cups plant-based milk* (see notes below)

 - 3/4 cup organic coconut milk (look for one with no additives except water)